 - Then add replacement text (4) or leave it empty if you want to delete given text occurrences from HTML.

 - Click Add button (5).
-You should see find and replace item on the list (6).
+You should see the find and replace item on the list (6).

-Click Cleanup my HTML button to see results of find and replace:
+Click the Cleanup HTML green button (located below the HTML editor) to see the results of find and replace:

 Delete HTML or text

-- Select some text in your HTML Editor (1) and click Find and Delete button (2).
-Word to HTML will automatically add selected text into items to delete (3).
+- Select some text in your HTML Editor (1) and click the Find and Delete button (2).
+Word to HTML will automatically add selected content into items to delete (3).

 Change all <p>…</p> to <span>…</span> tags (basic scenario without regular expressions)